There are many ways to make DIY fire starters with dryer lint – and most work well. I made and tested numerous variations.

 Is Dryer Lint Flammable?

 Dryer lint is flammable.
-Fire departments warn that you must clean lint out of your ducts regularly, so they don’t catch on fire.
+Fire departments warn you to clean lint out of your ducts regularly to avoid safety and fire hazards.
 However, dryer lint isn’t always easy to ignite compared to other materials – like cotton balls or burlap.

 Approximately 62% of clothing is made from synthetic materials.
 Most synthetics will resist ignition.
 When heated, they melt instead of burn.

 Despite this, dryer lint usually contains enough flammable cotton and other materials to work well as a fire starter.

 Should You Use It?

 Dryer lint is free and usually burns well, making it a good choice for DIY fire starters in some situations.

 I don’t recommend using it indoors, such as for a wood-burning stove.
 Synthetic materials can sometimes produce toxic smoke and bad smells.
 This isn’t an issue when using outdoors for campfires, though.

 Ways to Make DIY Dryer Lint Fire Starters